BlueByteSystemsInc/PDMShell/src/EVAL.md

 ---
-description: The Dynamic Placeholders feature in PDMShell allows you to substitute values dynamically using placeholders
+description: Placeholders in PDMShell let you substitute file, folder, vault, user, date, variable, and global values in supported command parameters.
-title: Dynamic Placeholders | PDMShell | SOLIDWORKS PDM
+title: Placeholders | PDMShell | SOLIDWORKS PDM
 ---
-# Dynamic Placeholders in PDMShell
+# Placeholders in PDMShell

 ## Overview

-The Dynamic Placeholders feature in PDMShell allows you to substitute values dynamically using placeholders.
-This functionality is supported by several commands and enables the use of file or folder properties, system variables, and other contextual information to generate new values automatically.
+Placeholders in PDMShell let you substitute values at runtime.
+Supported commands can use file or folder properties, system values, vault context, PDM variables, and other contextual information to generate values automatically.

-Dynamic Placeholders are not a standalone command but a feature used by specific commands to process the `value` parameter or other relevant inputs.
+Placeholders are not a standalone command.
+They are evaluated by supported commands when processing the `value` parameter or other relevant inputs.

 ---

-## Commands Supporting Dynamic Placeholders
+## Commands Supporting Placeholders
-The following commands support the use of dynamic placeholders:
+The following commands support placeholders:

 ### Commands Using the Current Folder as the Backing Object (`directory` parameter):
 - [`cd`](CD.md): Change the current directory.